 As the widow of a king, she fought to take her husband’s kingdom back.

-Rani Velu Nachiyar, The First Female Freedom Fighter Of India
+Rani Velu Nachiyar, the First Female Freedom Fighter in India

 She married Muthuvaduganathar, the prince of Sivagangai when she was sixteen.

 Adapt in Martial Arts & Also a Proficient Language Speaker